 Allows you to attach a TTY (Teletype writer) device, enabling you to communicate with parties also using a TTY device.
 A phone with TTY support is able to translate typed characters to voice.
-Voice can also be translated into characters and then displayed on the TTY.
+Voice can also be translated into characters and then displayed on the TTY device.

-- 1. Press OK , 9 wxyz , 4 ghi , 6 mno .

-- 2. Read the displayed message and press is to continue.

-- 3. Use € to select a setting, then press .

-TTY Full/ TTY + Talk/ TTY + Hear/ TTY Off
+- 2. Read the displayed message and press ( to continue. - Use to highlight TTY Full/ TTY + Talk/ TTY + Hear/ TTY Off, then press .